Félix Auger-Aliassime: 2018: ATP main-draw debut

-2019: Masters semifinal, Three ATP finals, Davis Cup final
+2019: Three ATP and Davis Cup finals

-At age 18, Auger-Aliassime became the youngest-ever ATP 500 finalist with his win over Pablo Cuevas (6–3, 3–6, 6–3) to reach the Rio Open title match.
+At age 18, Auger-Aliassime became the youngest-ever ATP 500 finalist with his win over Pablo Cuevas to reach the Rio Open title match.
 In the final, he lost to Laslo Đere in straight sets.
-At his next tournament in São Paulo, Auger-Aliassime lost to Đere again - this time in the quarterfinals.
+At his next tournament in São Paulo, Auger-Aliassime lost to Đere again – this time in the quarterfinals.
 At the Indian Wells Masters, he achieved his first victory against a top-ten player, defeating Stefanos Tsitsipas (who was No. 10 in the ATP rankings at that time) in straight sets in the second round.

 At the Miami Open, Auger-Aliassime beat Nikoloz Basilashvili in the fourth round and Borna Ćorić in the quarterfinals to become the youngest semifinalist in the tournament's history.
 In the semifinals, he lost to defending champion and eventual runner-up John Isner in two tight sets, despite leading by a break in both sets.
 He received a wildcard to play in the Madrid Open.
-Auger-Aliassime made it to the second round where he was defeated by Rafael Nadal in straight sets.
+Auger-Aliassime made it to the second round where he was defeated by Rafael Nadal, in straight sets.
 At the Lyon Open, he worked his way into his second ATP final, by beating John Millman, Steve Johnson, and Nikoloz Basilashvili, the No. 1 seed.
-He was then defeated by Benoît Paire in straight sets.
+He was then defeated by Benoît Paire, in straight sets.

 In the Mercedes Cup he made it to his third final, by defeating experienced players like Ernests Gulbis, Gilles Simon, and Dustin Brown.
 He received a walkover into the final when Milos Raonic withdrew.
 In the final he was defeated by Matteo Berrettini, despite having set points to win the second set.
 At Queen's Club, Auger-Aliassime defeated Grigor Dimitrov and Nick Kyrgios, both matches were played on the same day as the tournament program was delayed by rain earlier during the week.
 In the quarterfinals, he recorded his second win against Stefanos Tsitsipas.
 Auger-Aliassime lost in the semifinals to eventual champion Feliciano López.

-At Wimbledon he entered as the 19th seed and earned his first victory as a pro in the Slams, by defeating compatriot Vasek Pospisil.
+At Wimbledon, he entered as the 19th seed and earned his first win as a pro in a major, by defeating compatriot Vasek Pospisil.
 After beating Corentin Moutet in four sets, he was stopped by Ugo Humbert in the third round.

 At the US Open he lost to in the first round to Denis Shapovalov for the second straight year.